Nathan-P-T/LKWD_assessment/README.md

 Python was used to quickly assess the quality of each column (high level metrics such as completeness), as well as to generate CVI aggregates in a reusable manner

-## What I’d explore next
+## Potential next steps
-A few follow-on areas I would tackle are:

 - Identifying seasonal patterns
 - More analysis using indexes, such as:
 	- Item popularity Index (quantity sold / quantity of all items sold) to give a high level indication of individual product performance
 	- Revenue per unit index (total sales/quantity sold) in case items have variable pricing
 	- Item penetration Index (sales of item in region/ total regional sales) / (sales of item overall/total sales overall) to highlight how well products may sell in a territory versus how they do overall
-- Extending the Python code to support automation (more modular, tested, functions, including logging and profiling to monitor performance)
+- Extending the Python code to support automation (more modular, and tested, functions, which include logging and profiling functionality to monitor performance)
 - Utilising dashboarding software (e.g. in PowerBI) to explore the data more interactively and to allow for automated reporting
 - Profiling individual customers (potentially identifying distinct groups by their behaviour)
 - Assessing more granular variables (such as country, or city level aggregations) as well as relationships between variables (for example, product line by country)